 Minerva is a sophisticated, playful, and affectionate one-year-old tabby cat.
 Danielle adopted Minerva from the Humane Society of Macomb within her first week of graduate school, and they have been best friends ever since.
 As the alpha cat, she is the natural leader of the household.
 Like her namesake, Minerva is not afraid of speaking her mind, especially when demanding attention or playtime with her favorite toy, a pink flamingo on a string.
 When Minerva is not playing with her sister, Luna, she can be found napping in various boxes, birdwatching from the windowsill, or snacking on salmon flavored wet food.
 Minerva has mastered the skills of playing fetch and interrupting Zoom meetings, though she is working on overcoming her fear of the outside world.

-Gracie is an 8-year-old Cavalier King Charles Spaniel who enjoys chasing geckos, walking around the pool, eating icy treats (chicken stock frozen into bone shapes), and being the queen of the house.
+Gracie is a 9-year-old Cavalier King Charles Spaniel who enjoys chasing geckos, walking around the pool, eating icy treats (chicken stock frozen into bone shapes), and being the queen of the house.
 She does NOT like swimming, bath time, or any cute accessories the groomer puts on her.
 Gracie is deaf so all of her communication with her humans occurs through hand commands (aka doggy sign language).
 However, if she does not wish to follow the hand commands, she will simply turn her head away so she can’t see the commands.
 Amber loves that Gracie is always interested in cuddles and sitting at Amber’s feet while she’s working.
 When Gracie grows up, she wants to study biology so she can learn more about geckos.

 Hello there!
 This is Obi.
 Obi is studying ways to effectively wake up his human, Rebecca, for an earlier and earlier breakfast.
 His favorite past times involve eating his greenies snacks, making a mess of his food and bothering his human for more food.
 He loves food so much that he has had to have ten teeth pulled before Obi adopted his human.
 Obi’s hobbies include birdwatching, playing with feathers and strings and showing off his belly while being pet.
 When he’s bored he likes to take the high ground and jump up onto anything tall enough so he can look about his domain.